 - There is a dry pond on the east side of the Community Knowledge Campus beside the running track.
-This type of pond allows the area to be utilized as a soccer field during dry periods.
+This type of pond allows the area to be utilized as a sports field during dry periods.

 - Primarily used for quantity control